• Skip to primary navigation

 • What is Encapsulation

-• Why we need Encapsulation in Java?
+• Why do we need Encapsulation in Java?

 • Benefits of Encapsulation